HL7/cql-ig/input/_unused-pages/artifact-conformance.md

 Measures using valueset and/or direct-reference codes must conform to the requirements of Conformance Requirement 3.4.
 1. All valuesets and codes referenced in the CQL SHALL be included in the Library using dataRequirement elements.
-2. If a valueset or code is referenced outside the context of a retrieve, the dataRequirement SHALL have the type 'CodeableConcept'
+2. If a valueset or code is referenced outside the context of a retrieve, the dataRequirement SHALL have the type 'CodeableConcept'.

 For example, in the following CQL, the reference to the code `"Venous foot pump, device (physical object)"` occurs in the `"DeviceUseStatement"` retrieve, while the reference to the code `"Right foot"` occurs outside the context of the retrieve: